A North American Conservation Success

 Why the comeback would not have happened without falconry

-Falconers are the only group in North America with the combined husbandry, training, and field experience to rebuild a raptor species from captive stock.
-They brought 4,000 years of practice to a 20th-century emergency.
+Falconers were the group in North America with the combined husbandry, training, and field experience to rebuild a raptor species from captive stock.
+They brought centuries of accumulated practice to a 20th-century emergency.

 🥚